DOE Program Manager

-There are currently four SciDAC Institutes with 24 participating institutions and a total annual funding of $15.5 million.
-The mission of these SciDAC Institutes is to provide intellectual resources in applied mathematics and computer science, expertise in algorithms and methods, and scientific software tools to advance scientific discovery through modeling and simulation.
-The development of SciDAC tools and resources by the Institutes is intended for computational systems such as those existing and emerging at the Oak Ridge and Argonne Leadership Computing Facilities, the National Energy Research Scientific Computing Center, and similar world-class computing facilities.
-Specific goals and objectives for the SciDAC Institutes are:
+There are currently 2 SciDAC Institutes with 24 participating institutions and a total annual funding of $12 million.
+The mission of the SciDAC-4 Institutes is to provide intellectual resources in applied mathematics and computer science, expertise in algorithms and methods, and scientific software tools to advance scientific discovery through modeling and simulation in areas of strategic importance to the SC and DOE.

 Current SciDAC Institutes